Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 As discussed in Section \ref{background_aggregation}, we select Federated Averaging as our baseline method and Krum, Median, and Trimmed Mean as the robust aggregation methods under study, to represent the most well-known aggregation methods from the literature.
 We set the hyperparameters for Krum and Trimmed Mean based on the expected number of malicious clients.

-To show the feasibility of an ensemble aggregator, in RQ4, we choose two attacks, Random Update and Sign Flip, to have both data and model poisoning attacks.
+To show the feasibility of an ensemble aggregator, in RQ4, we choose two attacks, Label Flip and Sign Flip, to have both data and model poisoning attacks (we discuss these choices more in the results section of RQ4).
 Our ensemble aggregator performs the aggregation with all four mentioned aggregators, then picks the aggregated update with the best validation accuracy.
 This process happens at each round independently until the training is complete.
+A note about this approach is that the ensemble does not create a weighted average of all the aggregators.
+Rather, it selects the result of the best one.
+Thus, it does not require weight tuning.

-\subsubsection{Federated Setup}
+\subsubsection{Federated setup}

 For the RQ1 and RQ2, we follow federated settings in \citep{mcmahan2017communicationefficient}.
 We distribute data to 100 clients and select 10 of them randomly each round to simulate a cross-device setting.
-Local epoch and batch size are set to five and 10, respectively.
-Furthermore, for each dataset, we repeat experiments with three levels of non-iid: 0, 0.4, and 0.7.
+Local epoch and batch size are set to 5 and 10, respectively.
+Furthermore, we repeat experiments for each dataset with three levels of non-iid: 0, 0.4, and 0.7.
 The number of training rounds depends on the dataset and how fast the model can converge.
 For Fashion MNIST, it is set to 100, and for CIFAR-10, it is set to 1,000.

 For the RQ3, since we have six centers in the ADNI dataset and a cross-silo setting, we select all clients at each round for training.
 Moreover, we set the batch size to 32, the local epoch is set to one, and the number of training rounds is 100.